PARKINSONIAN GAIT

 Walking Symptoms

-When turning, a person might very slowly swing or move the leg, and uneven surfaces, slopes, and steps become hard to negotiate.
+When turning, a person might very slowly swing or move the leg, and with uneven surfaces, slopes, and steps it becomes hard to negotiate.
 Those who possess Parkinsonian Gait frequently have a stooped posture and a little forward lean.
-Rapid, brief steps that seem to force the person ahead appear to prevent overbalancing, and diminished arm movement is frequently apparent.
+Rapid, brief steps appear to prevent overbalancing, and diminished arm movement is frequently apparent.

 QUESTIONS AND ANSWERS